 Dots is super simple – all you have to do is join up coloured circles, yet it is very addictive and you’ll be constantly trying to improve on your high score.
 It looks great too, with a distinctive style that’ll fit well with iOS7.
 Games don’t get much simpler, and more fun, than this.

 Free | Download Dots

-Packing a huge amount of features, including a manager mode, over 180 teams and a nifty ultra-realistic First Touch mechanic, this is a great footy game to kick off the season with.
+Packing a huge amount of features, including a manager mode, even more teams and new improved gameplay, this is a great footy game to kick off the season with.

 Super addictive, this tower defence style game gets devilishly difficult as you progress through, yet you won’t be able to put it down.
 The cartoon graphics, depicting both the zombies and the plants are colourful and fun, while the gameplay is smooth and is a perfect fit for a touchscreen.

 An indie classic, Terraria has finally hit iOS, bringing its quirky, adventure driven gameplay to mobile.
 With over 75 monsters to battle, 200 different items to craft and 12 environments to explore, this is a sure-fire way to miss your stop on the train.

 A bit of classic princess-fetching courtesy of Rovio.
 Sneak your way through six cutesy, medieval levels, and use your brain to outsmart enemies and puzzles along the way.
 Genuinely funny, and one of the most charming games to hit iOS in a long time.

 Price: FREE | Download Tiny Thief iPhone app